 What does a typical day for you involve?

 I have stopped planning the day!
 I used to plan the day but it is just about survival nowadays.
 You are going into the unknown and you don’t know how the day is going to go.
 I am always doing the bits behind the scenes and seeing the progression with the latest project.
-I have the kids in the morning (Oliver who is 17 months and William, four months), as I have family to help – but I have learned to manage my expectations and what I can actually do.
+I have the kids in the morning (Oliver and William, both under three), as I have family to help – but I have learned to manage my expectations and what I can actually do.
 I didn’t really have any time off when I had William).
 We have a family day on Sundays when we don’t do any work.
 We also have a family dog, Maggie, who is a bit of a star in the pub.

 What is most rewarding about your role?